Primary Care Physicians / Pediatricians / Child Psychologists

 One of the biggest problems reported in ABA is staff turnover.
 It takes a significant amount of time for a behavior technician to develop their skill set to the point where they are versatile with a full range of client types.
-We are proud of the fact that we have excellent retention rates with our therapists, never losing one to a competitor.
+We are proud of the fact that we have excellent retention rates with our therapists, rarely losing one to a competitor.

 This is a competitive advantage that allows us to be efficient in our delivery model, regardless of whatever scheduling changes arise from day to day.